jaols/ServiceAccountHandler/ReadMe.md

 ### PSsessions

 The handler will (re-)use created PSsessions when executing `Invoke-Command` on remote computers.
 It is possible to prep those PSsessions with credentials using `New-HandlerPSsessions.ps1`.
+The file may also be used to check if connections in the `json` file can be established.
+Use `Get-Help New-HandlerPSsessions.ps1` for more info.

 Support for port option SPN is in place for PSsessions due to a problem described here - https://www.vincecarbone.com/2021/06/11/owershell-remoting-results-in-errorcode-0x80090322/